ansible/awx/docs/docsite/rst/userguide/inventories.rst

     This field only displays if the sourced project has the **Allow Branch Override** option checked:

     .. image:: ../common/images/projects-create-scm-project-branch-override-checked.png
+       :alt: Inventory sourced from a project with SCM project branch override checked

   - **Credential**: Optionally specify the credential to use for this source.
   - **Project**: Required.
 Pre-populates with a default project, otherwise, specify the project this inventory is using as its source.
 Click the |search| button to choose from a list of projects.
 If the list is extensive, use the search to narrow the options.
   - **Inventory File**: Required.
 Select an inventory file associated with the sourced project.
 If not already populated, you can type it into the text field within the drop down menu to filter the extraneous file types.
 In addition to a flat file inventory, you can point to a directory or an inventory script.

     .. image:: ../common/images/inventories-create-source-sourced-from-project-filter.png
+       :alt: Inventory file field of the Sourced from a project inventory type

 3. You can optionally specify the verbosity, host filter, enabled variable/value, and update options as described in the main procedure for :ref:`adding a source <ug_add_inv_common_fields>`.